-A good resource for high level medical marijuana topics for patients, the legal industry, and medical professionals.
+A good resource for high level medical cannabis topics for patients, the legal industry, and medical professionals.

 A great guide to all things CBD, including science and medical research.

 The OMMA oversees the medical marijuana program for Oklahoma.
-Patients and caregivers use this site to apply for a medical marijuana license.
+Patients and caregivers use this site to apply for a medical cannabis license.

-Specific to Oklahoma, a comprehensive map of doctors around the state that write medical marijuana recommendations.
+Specific to Oklahoma, a comprehensive map of doctors around the state that write medical cannabis recommendations.

 A map dispensary locations around the state of Oklahoma.
 Many include a menu of their products.
 If visiting a dispensary based on their online menu, be sure to call ahead to make sure that product is still available.

 Because cannabis affects everyone differently, it’s very important to track your use so you understand how the plant variety, cannabinoid/terpene content, and consumption method affect you specifically.
 Here are two tracking tools options, one paper and one digital.